outscale/simugreen/README.md

 4. Run container with VSCode: ```bash ./run.sh```
 5. Open VSCode in your browser: http://<vm_ip>:3000, where <vm_ip> can be found in <app>_connect.sh script.

-If you run your application on this VM in another container make sure that you code is mapped to the service as a local volume pointed to the same local folder.
+If you run your application on this VM in another container make sure that your code is mapped to the service as a local volume pointed to the same local folder.
-By default this is /data/code, but you can change it in run.sh script.
+By default, this is /data/code, but you can change it in run.sh script.

 # Components

 ## App1
 One-file python application.
-It watches for new files in VM's local **/data/input** folder, processes them and outputs the result in **/data/output**.
+It watches for new files in VM's local **/data/input** folder, processes them, and outputs the result in **/data/output**.

-The file names must be unique otherwice the result of previous files with the same name will be rewritten by the more recent one.
+The file names must be unique otherwise the result of previous files with the same name will be rewritten by the more recent one.

 Example of input file: